-Can you imagine driving a car without a dashboard?
+Can you imagine driving a car that’s missing a dashboard?

 In this article, I’ll dive more into what business dashboards are, how Exponential Organizations (ExOs) are using it to get a competitive edge, and how you can leverage dashboards to improve company efficiency, productivity, profitability and growth.